kzapalac/kzapalac/README.md

 ---

 ### Take a look at what I'm working on below ⬇️ 😄
 You will find a mix of my class projects and projects I completed as an undergraduate research assistant.
+I am unable to post some of my projects here due to privacy restrictions though.